WWE Rumors: Rey Mysterio’s Son Reportedly Set To Become A Full-Time Wrestler, Could Feature In Major Storyline

 Whatever WWE’s plans are, it appears that they do have something in mind for Mysterio.
 There’s been criticism in the wrestling community lately about the way the company is using the popular babyface.

-As The Inquisitr previously covered, there’s rumors that All Elite Wrestling want to sign him.
+As The Inquisitr previously covered, there are rumors that All Elite Wrestling might want to sign him.
 If that’s the case, chances are the legend might let his WWE contract run out and jump ship to the rival promotion.

 At the same time, having his son around as a full-time performer might keep Mysterio in WWE until he retires.
-There’s a lot of potential there for interesting rivalries between the superstars and father/son tag teams after all.
+There’s a lot of potential there for interesting rivalries between the superstars and father/son tag teams, after all.